zacanger/niddesa/text/generated-translations/cullaniddesa/12-chinese-google.md

-abandon greed, those who exclude greed, those who liberate greed, those who renounce greed, and those who renounce Think of the greedy person, the greedy person, the greedy person, the greedy person, the greedy person, the greedy person, the greedy person, and the greedy person.”
+abandon greed, those who exclude greed, those who liberate greed, those who renounce greed, and those who renounce Think of the greedy person, the greedy person, the greedy person, the greedy person, the greedy person, the greedy person, the greedy person, and the greedy person."
 In all names and colors, Brahmadoor!
 For those who have no greed.

-"For this one’s troubles are not discovered": ""Farrings", there are four kinds of troubles: the troubles of desire, some troubles, the troubles of seeing, and the troubles of ignorance.
+"For this one's troubles are not discovered": ""Farrings", there are four kinds of troubles: the troubles of desire, some troubles, the troubles of seeing, and the troubles of ignorance.
 "For this one", to the Arahat For those who have exhausted their troubles.
 "Undiscovered", these troubles are not, non-existent,